sa6uhi/todo-api/README.md

      - Example: `todo_db`
      - Must match the database created in PostgreSQL.
    - `SECRET_KEY`: Secret key for JWT token signing.
-     - Generate a secure key using:
+     - You can generate a secure key using:
        ```bash
-       openssl rand -hex 32
+       openssl rand -hex 32 # 64-char hex (32 bytes)
+       # or
+       openssl rand -base64 24 # 32-char Base64 (24 bytes)
        ```
      - Example: `your-secure-secret-key-1234567890abcdef`
      - Keep this secret and unique for each deployment.
+     - Rotate the key if compromised.
    - `JWT_ALGORITHM`: Algorithm for JWT encoding.
      - Default: `HS256`
      - Example: `HS256`